-They area useful addition to our diet used with garlic in vegetable based soups and casseroles.
+Onions are a useful addition to our diet used with garlic in vegetable based soups and casseroles.
 We like them when used with organic sage

 and breadcrumbs to make a tasty stuffing for poultry dishes, and we love their sweetness when used in a combo of suitable vegetables roasted with beef, lamb or pork.

 Black aphids are the main pests attacking alliums in our garden.
 They appear as soon as the weather starts to warm in late winter/early spring.